![]() |

 A woman reported missing to Everett Police who travels between the cities of Everett and Kirkland was found deceased, Everett Police spokeswoman Officer Natalie Given confirmed.

 Everett Police deferred to Kirkland Police for any further details.
-Kirkland Police did not respond to an inquiry.
+Kirkland Police did respond to an inquiry after press time --

 “Ang” Silva was 46.